cooperbocko/clashml/README.md

       (For the rest of the setup images, a circle will denote just a point (x, y) while a square border will denote a region (x1, y1, x2, y2))

+    4. For the following steps, use the `on_press()` function to take screenshots of the screens, then use an image editor to see the exact coordiantes of the screenshot you need.
+I like to use the cropping feature which will then show you the new image size, like 640x640, which also servers as your x and y coordiantes.
+    Also, you should take screenshots of all the revelvant screens first and then go back fill out your config file.

-    4. Navigate to the main menu and run the `check_window_bounds()` in the `setup_helper.py` file to get the coordinates for the battle button.
+    5. Naviagte to the main menu screen and take a screenshot.
+Then get the points for the variables below.
     ```sh
     "battle": [x, y],
+    ...
+    "menu_safe_click": [538, 684]
     ```
       <img src="./images/readme/battle_point.png" alt="Battle Point Image" width="200" height="400">

-    5. Navigate to the main battle screen and get the points and regions for the variables below.
-Continue to use the `check_window_bounds()` in the `setup_helper.py` to mark points and regions.
+    6. Navigate to the main battle screen, take a screenshot, and get the points and regions for the variables below.
     ```sh
     "card_regions": [
             [x1, y1, x2, y2],